Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 Improved access to diagnostic imaging

 MRI at urgent care expands access for conditions where MRI changes next steps, such as suspected soft-tissue injury, persistent joint pain, or selected neurologic complaints that are not red-flag emergencies.
-Urgent care MRI can reduce delays by keeping the ordering decision and the imaging pathway within one visit or one coordinated referral.
+Urgent care MRI can reduce delays by keeping the ordering decision and the imaging pathway within a single visit or a coordinated referral.

 Reduced wait times and faster clinical decisions